-Hearing requests reached a peak in 1989 after increasing for more than 20 years.
-The number of requests dropped substantially in the early 1990s; the number in 1997 was just 41 percent of the 1989's peak.
-Since then, the number of requests has declined by about 2 percent per year.
-There were 9,355 requests in 2007.
+There were about 8,600 hearing requests in 2009.
+The number of requests dropped substantially in the early 1990s; in recent years, the number of requests has declined by about 2 percent per year.
+The primary reasons for the decline are fewer accepted disabling claims and legislative changes.